fudab/fudab.github.io/covid-19/china.md

 \end{cases}
  \end{equation}
 </div>
+Here, $\theta$ is the unit of p2p2 migration index.
 In general, all three parameters can be time dependent, due to containment efforts (social distancing).
 Since time $t$ is discrete in practice, we treat these parameters as piecewise functions, of which every piece is a constant.
 To simplify the problem,